crispab/codekvast/DEVELOPMENT-GUIDE.md

 Some tricky integrations are covered by proper integration tests where the external part is executing in Docker containers managed by the tests.

-There is also a smoke test that launches MariaDB and Codekvast Warehouse by means of Docker Compose, and executes some Web Driver tests.
+There is also a smoke test that launches MariaDB and Codekvast Warehouse, and executes some Web Driver tests.
 This is just a smoke test though.

 To assist manual e2e tests, there is a number of sample apps that are managed by Gradle.
 They are configured to start with the latest